LonganVision/infra/README.md

 `docker compose down` to stop all services

+`docker compose restart` to restart all stopped and running services

 `docker compose logs -f` to view all output logs, CTRL+C to exit logs view

 ## Environment Setup